celestiaorg/go-header/p2p/p2p.md

 ### Exchange Client

 Exchange defines a client for requesting headers from the p2p network.
-An exchange client is initialized using self [host.Host][host], list of peers in the form of slice [peer.IDSlice][peer], and [connection gater][gater] for blocking and allowing nodes.
+An exchange client is initialized using self [host.Host][host], a list of peers in the form of slice [peer.IDSlice][peer], and a [connection gater][gater] for blocking and allowing nodes.
 Optional parameters like `ChainID` and `NetworkID` can also be passed.
 The exchange client also maintains a list of trusted peers via a peer tracker.

 #### Peer Tracker